Enos Luther Brookes

 Enos Luther Brookes (1891–1944) was a chemist, academic, and activist for civil rights in the United States.
 He was born in Jamaica, then a British colony.

 Early life and education

 Born in Jamaica, his father was school teacher James M. Brookes and his mother Martha Brookes.
 He came to the United States in 1914.

 He attended Tuskegee Institute and his bachelor's degree from Lincoln University in 1923 where he was valedictorian.
-He received his masters in chemistry from Columbia University in 1928.
+He received his master's degree in chemistry from Columbia University in 1928.

 Academic work

 Brookes served as a faculty member at Columbia University and was also a faculty member at Clark University.
 He was the head of the Department of Science at Clark University.
 He also worked at Alabama State University and at Florida A & M. He was a founder of Alpha Delta Alpha Scientific Society at Clark University.
 Professor Brookes in collaboration with Mr. Henry Lewis Van Dyke of Alabama State College wrote a syllabus for "Survey of the Physical Sciences" via a grant from the General Education Board of New York City.
 He is one of the Black Faces of Science on the North Carolina A & T mural.